slothplaysnecro/slothplaysnecro.github.io/index.md

 *How can I donate to you?*

-Check out the panel on donating below.
+Check out the information on donating below.
 Thanks for your support.

 *When are you going to play Wizard101?*

 Check my stream schedule.
-I play Wizard101 at least once a week.
+I try to play Wizard101 at least once a week.

 *My question isn't here!*